 The Midlands, South Africa © Gossipguy

-This impressive body of water is one of the well-known landmarks along the Midlands Meander, and attracts huge crowds once a year for the Midmar Mile, one of the world's largest open water swims, when Midmar is overrun with swimmers and takes on a festive atmosphere for the race.
+This impressive body of water is one of the well-known landmarks along the Midlands Meander, and attracts huge crowds once a year for the Midmar Mile.
+The event is one of the world's largest open water swims, and sees Midmar is overrun with swimmers.
+The race's festive atmosphere is also worth experiencing.